benner-sistemas/messaging/README.md

 code .
 ```

-Add _using_ and just receive a message from the queue, dont forget configuration:
+Add _using_ and just receive a message from the queue, not forgeting configuration:
 ```
 using Benner.Messaging;